microsoft/FluidFramework/BREAKING.md

 ```

 ### container id is returned from new attach() and not exposed on the container
-Because we now have an explicit attach flow the container id is apart of that flow.
+Because we now have an explicit attach flow, the container id is part of that flow as well.
 The id is returned from the `attach()` call.

 ```javascript
 // old